 You can check flight deals on flights into either city here.
 Renting a car or arranging private transfers will be your most convenient option.
 Browse rental car options that you can drop off and return at many of the stops we mention below.
 Browse options on Viator for flexible customizable private transfers with local drivers with the option of adding side trips.

-NOTE: Before traveling, visit each country’s respective Embassy website for the most current visa and tourist information and monitor the ever-changing Covid-19 restrictions and regulations.
+NOTE: Before traveling, visit each country’s respective Embassy website for the most current visa and tourist information.
 Stay current and confirm all openings.